 Department Liaison Compensation.

-Upon acceptance of the Department Liaison responsibility, Liaisons will be compensated based on the assigned annual faculty compensation units (FCU) per Appendix L. Effective January 1, 2019, faculty compensation units will be paid atEffective July 2020, faculty compensation units will be paid at the Adjunct Step A rate of the faculty schedule.
+Upon acceptance of the department liaison responsibility, Liaisons will be compensated based on the assigned annual faculty compensation units (FCU) per Appendix M. Effective January 1, 2019, faculty compensation units will be paid at 93% of the associate Step A rate, $670.00 (based on 2016-2019 Negotiated Agreement and Appendix M. Effective July 2020, faculty compensation units will be paid at the associate Step A rate of the faculty schedule.

 Departments are in accordance with Appendix K.